k9mil/eagle/README.md

 2. Go inside the desired directory containing the main.go file.
 3. Lastly run: $ go build

-Alternative, you can follow the steps below:
+Alternatively, you can follow the steps below:

 1. Head over to the official stable [releases](https://github.com/k9mil/eagle/releases/tag/v0.1.0) page.
 2. Download the binary for your specific system, then proceed to unpack it.